Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Introduction

 To ensure convergence of the vehicle positions and velocities to the desired references over a finite horizon, we design a time-varying reference for all vehicles in the platoon.
-We consider a \ac{MIMO} model of the platoon of individual vehicle dynamics to predict the motion of the vehicles from the control inputs.
+We consider a combined mathematical model of the platoon of individual vehicle dynamics to predict the motion of all of the vehicles from the multiple control inputs.
 Inspired by the infinite horizon optimal control algorithm \cite{Jovanovic2005IEEETransactionsonAutomaticControlillposednesscertain}, we propose a finite horizon cost function.
-Our cost function penalizes the quadratic error of the inter-vehicle distances to desired inter-vehicle distances, as well as the positions, velocities, and accelerations to our time-varying reference.
+We introduce time-varying references to encode the desired trajectories of positions, velocities, and accelerations for all vehicles in the platoon.
+We emphasize that in our design, the desired inter-vehicle distance and platoon velocity are allowed to change over time.
+This feature enables a controlled dynamic behavior of the platoon.
+Our cost function penalizes the quadratic error of the predicted vehicle positions, velocities, and accelerations to the desired time-varying references, as well as the predicted inter-vehicle distances to the desired inter-vehicle distances.
 The use of a quadratic cost function allows for simple application of hard constraints on the cost function in a quadratic program optimizer to guarantee minimum and maximum inter-vehicle distances, velocities, and accelerations of all vehicles in the platoon.
+The inclusion of constraints in the controller ensures that the control actions do not result in unsafe vehicle behavior, including reversing, extreme accelerations, and most critically, collisions between multiple vehicles.